 - Lacerations.
 Hitting gravel or the road can rip into unprotected skin.
 These have the potential to get infected.

 Motorcyclists can suffer from road rash, which occurs when there is friction between their skin and the ground.
 The dirt, gravel, or pavement can rip and tear at the skin and debris on the road can enter the injury site.
 The friction causes serious burn injuries that have varying degrees of severity and requirements for treatment.
 Burn injuries should not be self-diagnosed.
 They need to be seen by a medical professional, so they can properly assess the injuries and create a treatment plan.

 - First-Degree.
 This is the least dangerous form of road rash because it only affects the outer layer of skin.
 The area is usually red and painful, but there is a small chance of tissue damage.
 First-degree burns can be cared for at home.

 - Second-Degree.
 These burns reach underneath the outer layer of skin.
 It may appear red, blistered, and will probably be painful.
 Medical attention is needed for treatment and the area could be scarred when it heals.

 - Third-Degree.
-These burns cause deep wounds that reaches muscle, tendons, and bone.
-The nerve damage may take away feeling anything in that area.
-There’s a risk of infection and these burns need medical attention immediately.
+These burns cause deep wounds that reach muscle, tendons, and bone.
+The nerve damage may take away feeling in that area.
+There’s a high risk of infection and these burns need medical attention immediately.
 Skin grafts may be needed to heal the wound.
-The area will mostly likely be scarred and the nerve damage could be permanent.
+The area will most likely be scarred and the nerve damage could be permanent.

-The lawyers at Belsky, Weinberg & Horowitz, LLC are prepared to represent motorcyclists who were injured in an accident that was caused by someone else’s negligence.
-If you or a loved one has been hurt, get in touch with us today at (800) 895-5333 to plan a free consultation.
-You’ll speak with a compassionate and skilled motorcycle accident lawyer in Maryland who will help you decide the best course of action for your case.
+The lawyers at Belsky Weinberg & Horowitz, LLC are prepared to represent motorcyclists who were injured in an accident that was caused by someone else’s negligence.
+If you or a loved one has been hurt, get in touch with us today to plan a free consultation.
+You’ll speak with a compassionate and skilled personal injury lawyer who will help you decide the best course of action for your case.